NathanNoye/Obsidian-Vault/Bibles/CSB/41 - Mark/Mark 4.md

 **It's like a mustard seed** **that, when sown upon the soil, is the smallest of all the seeds on the ground.**

 ###### 32
-**And when sown,** vpnkit comes up and grows taller than all the garden plants,** **and produces large branches, so that the birds of the sky** **can nest in its shade."**Using Parables
+**And when sown, it comes up and grows taller than all the garden plants,** **and produces large branches, so that the birds of the sky** **can nest in its shade."**

+### Using Parables

 ###### 33
 He was speaking the word to them with many parables like these, as they were able to understand.

 ###### 34
 He did not speak to them without a parable.
-Privately, however, he explained everything to his own disciples.Wind and Waves Obey Jesus
+Privately, however, he explained everything to his own disciples.

+### Wind and Waves Obey Jesus

 ###### 35
 On that day, when evening had come, he told them, **"Let's cross over to the other side of the sea."**